 French noted that Susie Hutchison has been working with the horse since the Blenheim Spring Series and came to help them prepare for the derby.
 “It meant a lot to me that he won because I know she put a lot of time into him,” he said.

 This derby title wrapped up a successful show for French and Center Court, who were Champions in the High Performance Hunter division earlier in the week.
 Going forward, he has plans for Center Court to make his USHJA Derby Championship debut this August in Lexington, Kentucky.

 Along with the tri-colored ribbon, French won the Roeckl Sports Winning Rider Award, taking home a pair of Roeckl Sports gloves, and the Blue Ribbon Blankets Winning Trainer Award.
 It was Center Court’s owner, Kristen Hiller of Hiller Farms LLC, who won the Balmoral Winning Owner Award.
 Center Court performed beautifully over the jumps but also looked impeccable, earning his groom Daniel Soto the EquiFit Groom’s Award for Best Turned Out Horse.

 As she did in the Spring, Augusta Iwasaki won The Plaid Horse Highest Placing Junior Rider Award.

 The action in the grand prix field continues this weekend.
-Saturday afternoon highlights include young show jumpers competing in the $7,500 Interactive Mortgage Horses 10&U Futurity, followed by a solid group of competitors, including Will Simpson, Rich Fellers, Richard Spooner, Nayel Nassar and more, in the $60,000 Grand Prix of California, presented by EQU Lifestyle Boutique.
+Saturday afternoon highlights include young show jumpers competing in the $7,500 Interactive Mortgage Horses 10&U Futurity, followed by a solid group of competitors, including Will Simpson, Richard Spooner, Nayel Nassar and more, in the $60,000 Grand Prix of California, presented by EQU Lifestyle Boutique.

 $10,000 USHJA International Hunter Derby